vmayoral/imagebuilder/README.md

 - DEVICE_TREE specifies the DTB file to load.

+- BOOTBIN (optional) specifies the boot BIN file to load.

 - XEN specifies the Xen hypervisor binary to load.
 Note that it has to be a regular Xen binary, not a u-boot binary.